-Join Scott Simpson for an in-depth discussion in this video Understanding LVM, part of LFCS: Storage Management (Ubuntu).
+Join Scott Simpson for an in-depth discussion in this video Understanding LVM, part of Linux Foundation Cert Prep: Storage Management (Ubuntu).

 - LVM, or logical volume management,…is a system for disc management that gives us…some benefits over traditional partition management.…It uses regular partitions on disks,…but on top of the partitions, it creates…a management system of volumes or rather,…physical volumes, volume groups and logical volumes.…Those allow us to configure storage…in a more flexible way and we can enjoy…some benefits like the ability to fairly easily…manage redundant storage and to resize volumes…as needs change.…